joelsodias/ap2daoc-covyhunt/readme.md

 # Documentation

-A technical [documentation](https://joelsodias.github.io/ap2daoc-covyhunt/doc/) (in portuguese) is available
+You can A documentation [in portuguese](https://joelsodias.github.io/ap2daoc-covyhunt/doc/) in portuguese is available.

 # Demo